appsmithorg/appsmith-docs/website/docs/packages/concepts/README.md

-### Dynamic parameters in query modules
+### Dynamic Parameter

-Query modules provide a dynamic query configuration feature, allowing you to customize query parameters based on specific application requirements and user interactions.
-This feature enables the adaptation of queries to varying contexts within different applications.
+The dynamic parameters feature in query modules aims to provide developers with the flexibility to tailor query configurations based on specific application requirements and user interactions.
+This feature facilitates adaptability, customization, and efficient resource utilization within the development process.

+Passing dynamic parameters is crucial for adapting queries to specific needs and user interactions within applications.
+It allows for real-time adjustments, ensuring the search or data retrieval aligns with varying contexts.

 ### Create queries within JS Modules